glguy/snowcone/client/README.md

 build/client/ircc luaclient/init.lua
 ```

-I also have presets `intel-mac` and `arm-mac` CMake presets that set up
+I also have presets `intel-mac`, `arm-mac`, `debian-gcc` CMake presets that set up
-the needed environment variables (see CMakePresets.json)
+the needed environment variables (see CMakePresets.json).
+Note that Debian's
+`gcc-12` and `boost` packages are currently incompatible, so you have to install
+`gcc-11` there.

 ```sh
 cmake --preset arm-mac